How Pack Goodies Affect Your Completion Timeline

 | Lucky | ~p10 (top 10%) | 0.88 | 0.90 | Only ~10% do this well or better |

-Standard deviation is ~1.4 percentage points (seasonal), ~1.2pp (collectors).
-At 200 packs, the spread is modest; the tier choice matters less than other timeline assumptions like how many S4 cards release per season.
+Standard deviation runs ~1.4 percentage points (seasonal), ~1.2pp (collectors).
+At 200 packs the spread is modest, and your tier choice matters less than other timeline assumptions, like how many S4 cards release per season.

 How Should I Think About Goodies When Opening Packs?

-The tier choice also affects how SnapComplete's Bundle Guide values packs inside bundles.
-A bundle containing 5 packs will show a different VALUE% depending on your selected tier, because the effective cost per pack changes.
-Switching between tiers gives you a range of possible outcomes rather than a single fixed number.
-Premium also factors in the value of cards you don't own and surfaces bundles that push an album past its next reward tier, which usually matters more than the goodie tier for a given week.
+Your tier choice also feeds how SnapComplete's Bundle Guide values packs inside bundles.
+A bundle with 5 packs shows a different VALUE% per tier, because the effective cost per pack moves.
+Switching tiers gives you a range of outcomes instead of one fixed number.
+Premium goes further: it factors in the value of cards you don't own and surfaces bundles that push an album past its next reward tier, which usually matters more in a given week than the goodie tier does.

-One thing goodies do not change: the optimal pack opening order.
-Finish S3 for free before opening any packs.
-Then open Collectors Packs.
-Save Seasonal for last.
-Goodies shift the effective cost of each pack by 5 to 12%, but they do not change which packs are cheapest.
-Collectors Packs are always cheaper than Seasonal Packs, goodies or no goodies.
+One thing goodies never change: the optimal pack opening order.
+Finish S3 for free before opening any packs, then open Collectors Packs, and save Seasonal for last.
+Goodies swing each pack's effective cost by 5 to 12%, but Collectors Packs stay cheaper than Seasonal Packs either way.

 Sources